The Steps to Selling Your House Without Having To Pay A REALTOR®

 You’ve been dreaming of different pastures.

 Maybe you’ve applied for a lucrative job in another city.
-Maybe you’ve found love over Zoom and want to consolidate your households.
+Maybe you’ve found love online and want to consolidate your households.
 Maybe you’re unexpectedly expecting twins and your current quarters are looking a little tight.
 Whatever the reason, you’ve been wondering about the steps to selling your house.

 Selling a home isn’t a particularly difficult or complicated process.
 It can, however, be time consuming, with several steps to work through before closing the sale.
 Some steps can be completed relatively quickly.
 Others may take a considerable chunk of time.
 Particularly for first-time sellers and those selling their own homes, it’s a good idea to kick things off with a little research and planning.
 Understanding the steps involved in selling a home can help the process unfold more smoothly.

 Selling your own home can be incredibly rewarding.
 First, it can save you a considerable sum of money.
 Second, it can be emotionally fulfilling to complete a big job that is most often tackled by professional REALTORS®.
 That said, there are pros and cons to consider whether you hire a realtor or choose to sell your own home.

 There are definitely situations that using a REALTOR® may be the best answer.
 Some scenarios may be an elderly couple that needs the security to protect their interest or a young family with very busy lives.
 They may also minimize your stress and time commitment by:

 - Helping you competitively price your home;